MySupermarket

 mySupermarket was an independent shopping and comparison shopping website for groceries in the United Kingdom.
 It retrieved price information from multiple online retailers, so that customers could compare their prices.
-On 27 February 2020 Gilad Simhony (CEO of mySupermarket) announced it would be closing on 1 March 2020.
+On 27 February 2020 CEO Gilad Simhony announced it would be closing on 1 March 2020.
 His statement read: "After 14 years of service to UK shoppers, the mySupermarket website and mobile application will be taken down from March 1st, 2020 as we shift our activity toward other business areas.
 We would like to take this opportunity to thank the tens of millions of you who have used our services over the years and who have contributed to its amazing success.
 It has been our pleasure and privilege to serve you and to share this journey with you."

 History

 mySupermarket.co.uk launched as a UK-based supermarket shopping and price comparison site in October 2006, using data on four of the main supermarkets Sainsbury's, Tesco, Asda and Ocado.

 In June 2013, the company launched a mySupermarket.com for the United States market.
 In July 2013, the company launched a mobile app that could be used both online and in-store.

 In November 2014, "Insights" was launched, a real-time dashboard to track product sales and market share across UK supermarkets.
 The tool allowed marketers to track performance and make changes daily to their campaigns, rather than waiting for post-season analysis.

 In June 2015, the company launched mySupermarket SHOPS, an online shop offering wares from more than 100 local and independent UK retailers.

 On 27 February 2020 the company announced on social media and by email to their users, that from 1 March the website and app would close.